TomArcher/technical-blog/content/posts/five-second-rule-explored/index.md

 ## Last words

-Next time you drop a cookie, do not chant "five seconds" like a protective spell.
-Germs do not need your permission.
-They are sprinters at the starting line, and the race begins the instant food hits the floor.
+Next time you drop a cookie, don’t chant "five seconds" like a protective spell.
+Germs don't wait for your permission.
+Transfer begins the instant food hits the floor.

 ## Try It Yourself